Category: Fake Quotes

 ChatGPT on Churchill Quotes: Yes, We Have No Bananas

-They may have slipped on this banana, but ChatGBT has only been at this for a few years.
+They may have slipped on a banana, but ChatGBT has only been at this for a few years.
 "Give them another five years and they'll probably have picked up every word Churchill wrote."
-So, before we lazily laugh at the tech boffins' failure accurately to pinpoint the Great Man's every word, we might stop to consider: this is just getting started.
-Or as Churchill was wont to say on occasion: "Let not the slothful chortle."
+So, before we lazily laugh at the tech boffins' failure accurately to pinpoint the Great Man's every word, we might stop to consider: They are just getting started.
+As Churchill was wont to say on occasion: "Let not the slothful chortle."

 Read More Read More